otosense/slang/README.md

 # Slang: Light weight tools to build signal languages

-Slang is an approach to sound/signal machine learning that takes a language-like approach too the problem.
-Here, signals are structured into annotated parts relating to eachother.
-That is, the raw stream of information is transformed into a structured stream of symbols: Id est a (formal) language.
+Slang is a structural approach to sound/signal machine learning.
+Here, signals are structured into inter-related annotated parts.
+The signal's stream is transformed into a stream of symbols with associated qualifications, quantifications and/or relations that can be used to analyze, interpret, and communicate the signal's informational content:
+A language.

-Humans developed systems of symbols to transmit many forms of information.
+Us humans have developed many systems of symbols to represent or transmit various forms of information.
 For instance,
-- Natural spoken language, with it's words and structure (let's call it grammar without digging further into the concept).
+- Natural spoken language, from phonemes to morphemes, to words and meta-word structures (simply put, grammar).
 - Written scripts to symbolize either the sounds of the spoken words, or the ideas they mean to symbolize.
-- Western classical music codified it's (narrow) view of music to.
+- Similarly, various musical notation evolved in different times and parts of the world.
-Enough so that the essentials of a musical piece could be communicated in written form.
+These codified what was considered to be the essentials of musical expression, in such a way that it could be communicated in written form.

 Symbols, though not fully faithful representatives of what they symbolize, can go a long way in communicating what's essential -- whether it's meaning, feeling, or how to make pizza.
 What is more; what the symbols (say words) themselves lack in accuracy, their combination and context make up for.

-We'd like to provide that ability for signal.
+Slang's objective is to provide that ability for signal.
 Note we will focus on sound mainly, since sound recognition is the birthplace of Slang, and it makes communicating ideas simpler and possibly more intuitive.
 But we keep generalization in mind.

 ## A story to paint the horizon